-where θ is the parameter of warming effect; GDDy represents the growing degree days in year y.
-GDDy is standardized and centered on the mean, so that positive θ suggests positive impact of warming on surplus production and vice versa.
+where θ is the parameter of warming effect and GDDy represents the growing degree days in year y.
+GDDy is standardized and centered on the mean, so that a positive θ suggests positive impact of warming on surplus production and vice versa.
 The other parameters are the same as in equation (2).

 2.4 Reparameterization

-Finally, we reparametrized the population dynamics model by replacing biomass (B) with the ratio of biomass over k (i.e., depletion rate) to improve the performance of model fitting ().
+Finally, we reparametrized the model by replacing biomass (B) with the ratio of biomass over k (i.e., depletion) to improve the performance of model fitting ().
 The reparametrized model is written as follows: